P4ELTE/P4Query/README.md

             System.out.println(g.V().count().next());
             System.out.println("Done.");

-            return null;
+            return new Status();
         }

       }
       ```

     - `getUICommandName`, `getUICommand`, `getUICommandAliases` defines the command line interface of your application.
     - Note that `getUICommand` has a `@Provides` annotation.
-This tells the DI that `MyApp` is capable of providing `MyUICommand` instances: the `broker` will parameterize these with user input, and then return it to anyone who needs it (e.g. `MyApp` when it needs its dependencies fulfilled to provide an `Application`)
+This tells the DI that `MyApp` is capable of providing a `Class<?>` that will be instantiated by the `broker` who will then parameterize these with user input, and then return it to anyone who needs it (e.g. `MyApp` when it needs its dependencies fulfilled to provide an `Application`)
     - The `MyUICommand` class defines the command line arguments of your application.
 It is something you register to the `broker` in the next step, and the `broker` fills it for you with user data.
 It is a POD whose fields are annotated in order to be automatically parameterized by JCommander.
+     * Note that `MyUICommand` declares a `@Provides` method with `MyUICommand` return type: this tells the DI injector in `broker` that this method can be used to provide a `MyUICommand` instance to someone..
-    - Note that `run` also has a `@Provides` annotation.
+    - Note that `run` has a `@Provides` annotation.
 This tells the DI that `MyApp` is capable of providing an `@Application`.
 This method is not declared by the `ApplicationProvider` interface, because you decide what parameters you want.
 All parameters are injected by the `broker`.
 Usually, you depend on the knowledge graph `GraphTraversalSource`, and a certain number of analyses performed on the knowledge graph, but in special cases you may need direct access to the raw P4 file as well.
-      * By convention, applications and analysers should always return `Void` type.
+      * By convention, applications and analysers should always return `Status` type.
-      * Special dependency names such as `@InputP4File` are defined in the classes of `ontology.providers`.
-It's good to get to know this package, to see what you can use.
+      * Special dependency names such as `@InputP4File` are defined in the classes of `ontology`.
+It's good to get to know this package and subpackages, to see what you can use.
       * It may happen you do not want to initialize all your dependencies in all cases (e.g. you may only want to run syntax tree analysis, if the user requests it).
 In these cases, you can request a `Provider` instance that will only initialize the dependency if/when you call its `get()` method.

 3. Run the `broker` with the arguments you specified in your interface (e.g. in `MyUICommand`).